Tuesday, February 3, 2026

 • Ultra-low-cost basic apparel.

-Bottom line: India moves from “expensive alternative” to “reliable scale player”.
+Bottom line: India moves from “expensive alternative” to a "credible scale player”.

 Gems & Jewellery